 Basic Recipes from Grandpappy - Interesting list of recipes.
 Includes useful substitutions when select items are unavailable.

-Basic Recipes from LDS Church [PDF File] – Pamphlet created by the LDS Church.
+Basic Recipes from LDS Church - Many recipes created by the LDS Church.

 Recipes Using Canned and Dried Foods (forum discussion) – Dozens of recipes covering a wide range of foods.
 While the aim is to provide recipes that would use canned or dried foods, many recipes seem to require fresh vegetables or fruits.
 Regardless, the aim is still admirable and worth a look…you’ll likely find several interesting recipes.